kartikaya924/covidAnalysisIndia/README.md

 ## Methodology

 I filtered the donor pool based on various predictor variables such as income levels, population, movement restrictions and global mobility to find countries that were comparable to India during the pre intervention period.
-After that I performed our RSC using tslib library implementation by using total no. of confirmed Covid cases (per 15 days) as outcome variables and displayed a graph which shows the difference between the actual and the counterfactual outcomes.
+After that, I performed RSC through tslib library implementation by using total no. of confirmed Covid cases (per 15 days) as outcome variables and displayed a graph which shows the difference between the actual and the counterfactual outcomes.